tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/runbooks.md

 ### <a name="cause"></a>Ok

-Ezt a problémát általában az okozza, ha Azure Automation feldolgozza a PnP PowerShell-parancsmagokat meghívó runbookok, például az **Add-pnplistitem**, anélkül, hogy a visszaadott objektumokat kellene befognia.
+Ez a probléma leggyakrabban akkor fordul elő, amikor a Azure Automation feldolgozza a PnP PowerShell-parancsmagokat meghívó runbookok, például a **pnplistitem**, a visszatérési objektumok kifogása nélkül.

 ### <a name="resolution"></a>Megoldás: